 City Scouts is a unique urban summer camp that teaches kids the skills that they need to be independent in an urban setting.
 They accept children from ages 9 to 16, with different groups for each age range.

-Ryerson Day Camps offers options for kids ages 6-17 and offers a wide variety of programs focusing on different skills and hobbies.
+Toronto Metropolitan University Day Camps offers options for kids ages 6-17 and offers a wide variety of programs focusing on different skills and hobbies.
 They even offer virtual camps!

 True North is a Toronto sports camp that holds recreational camps for kids ages 4-14.
 They currently host camps for baseball, basketball, flag football, soccer, and multi-sport.